Ghulam Ahmed Perwez: Ideas and contributions

-Ghulam Ahmed Perwez's ideas focused on systematically interpreting Quranic themes, and Muhammad Iqbal’s writings in the light of Islamic Reform with an aim to reorganize society on a Quranic basis.
+Ghulam Ahmed Perwez's ideas focused on systematically interpreting Quranic themes, and Muhammad Iqbal’s writings in the light of Islamic Reform with an aim to reorganise society on a Quranic basis.
 According to Parwez, the original purpose of Islam, is to free humanity from the oppressive rule of man-made systems of control.
 These man-made systems include Theocracy and Secular Democracy, both of which, are in contradiction to Quranic principles.
 A Quranic model of government will give the final authority to God Himself.
 Such a government allows only those laws which are within the bounds of Quran, and actively promotes Quranic principles.
 He elaborated on the definition of many Quranic principles, such as that of Zakat, which he defined as universal welfare.
-He also emphasized the importance of unity for Muslims: "the Qur’an is naturally opposed to sectarianism in deen and factionalism in politics.
+He also emphasised the importance of unity for Muslims: "The Qur’an is naturally opposed to sectarianism in deen and factionalism in politics.
 Sects and factions breed strife and dissension in the Ummah.
 According to the Qur'an, sectarianism is a form of shirk."

 While Parwez did not reject Hadith completely, he gave primary importance to the Quran.
-He often cited examples in which disagreements and divisions between Muslims were caused by over-reliance on the hadith, and determined that the only way for Muslims to come to an agreement, and be unified in Islam, will be to give primary importance to the Quran, and reject any hadees which clearly contradicts the Quranic principles.
-He also blamed the mainstream scholars for allowing exploitative socioeconomic practices by deriving their authority from the hadith, even in contradiction to the Quran.
-He also blamed the over-reliance on hadith for introducing false historical narratives of the early period of Islam, also as a means of exploitation.
+He often cited examples in which disagreements and divisions between Muslims were caused by over-reliance on the Hadith, and determined that the only way for Muslims to come to an agreement, and be unified in Islam, will be to give primary importance to the Quran, and reject any Hadith which clearly contradicts the Quranic principles.
+He also blamed the mainstream scholars for allowing exploitative socioeconomic practices by deriving their authority from the Hadith, even in contradiction to the Quran.
+He also blamed the over-reliance on Hadith for introducing false historical narratives of the early period of Islam, also as a means of exploitation.

-"Parwez upholds the view that Hadith and sunna, as he defines them, do not constitute sources of legal authority in Islam (or what he calls al-din).
-Instead, he forms the view that the Quran is fully self-sufficient in terms of its own interpretation and that hadith and sunna have in many instances eclipsed and distorted the actual Quranic teachings, including those that have legal import."
+"Parwez upholds the view that Hadith and Sunna, as he defines them, do not constitute sources of legal authority in Islam (or what he calls al-Din).
+Instead, he forms the view that the Quran is fully self-sufficient in terms of its own interpretation and that Hadith and Sunna have in many instances eclipsed and distorted the actual Quranic teachings, including those that have legal import."